-If you have a plan in place before moving day arrives, then it will be much easier to accomplish this task.
+If you have a plan in place before moving day arrives, it will be much easier to accomplish this task.

 The first concern must be for the fish and other marine life in the aquarium.
-If you’re moving in NYC, then you can check with a local pet store or provider about boarding them while you transfer the tank to its new location.
+If you’re moving to NYC, then you can check with a local pet store or provider about boarding them while you transfer the tank to its new location.
 Then you can pick them up once the job is finished.

 If you are moving across the country, then re-homing your fish is probably a better idea.